Shubh2-0/Shopzilla-Online-Shopping-Platform/README.md

 <br>
 <br>
-Welcome to Shopzilla, an automated application software designed for seamless buying and selling of products.
-This versatile software is ideal for online shopping platforms, connecting a diverse range of registered buyers and sellers.
+Welcome to Shopzilla, the cutting-edge automated application software for seamless buying and selling.
+Our platform connects registered buyers and sellers, revolutionizing the online shopping experience.
+Sellers can easily list their products, set prices, and manage inventory.
+Buyers enjoy a wide range of products and competitive prices.
+Our platform administrators ensure data integrity and maintain a secure environment.
+With Shopzilla, buyers and sellers can transact directly without the need for customer support.
+Join us today and discover the convenience of our streamlined online marketplace.

 Following are the lists of various users of the system and also the role of the users